 The RIC recognizes that it is important to review the PMR scheme periodically to ensure that it meets its objectives.
-This section provides a review of the scheme, taking into account the performance of the service provider from 2006 to present.
-It also outlines key issues encountered with PMR scheme over the period.
+This section provides a review of the scheme, taking into account the performance of T&TEC from 2006 to 2019.
+It also outlines key issues encountered over the period.

-3.1 Monitoring T&TEC's Performance
+3.1 Monitoring and Reporting of T&TEC's Performance

-As part of monitoring the service provider's performance over the period, the RIC required T&TEC to provide data on a core set of financial, operational and service quality measures on a quarterly and annual basis.
-The RIC provided electronic templates, which were used by T&TEC to supply the data needed to calculate the relevant performance indicators.
-The RIC performed manual checks to verify the data, before conducting performance assessments for T&TEC with respect to the indicators.
-These assessments were then published in an Annual Performance Indicator Report for T&TEC for the respective years.
-It was expected that these reports would highlight T&TEC's performance over the respective period, bringing it under the scrutiny of the various stakeholders, and thereby motivating performance improvements and efficiency gains in T&TEC's operations.
+As part of monitoring T&TEC's performance over the period, the RIC required the utility to provide data on a core set of financial, operational and service quality measures on a quarterly and annual basis.
+Over the period, T&TEC would have provided the required information using the electronic templates designed by the RIC.

+The RIC typically performed checks to verify the relevant information, before conducting its performance assessment for T&TEC with respect to the key performance indicators.
+Each of the performance assessments were published in Annual Performance Indicator Reports and publicly released on the RICs website over the past thirteen years.
+These reports have played an instrumental role in bringing the performance of the T&TEC under the scrutiny of various stakeholders, thereby motivating performance improvements and efficiency gains in utility's operations.
+Additionally, it assisted with identifying performance gaps which may need to be resolved by the service provider, and which also feed into the RIC's Price Review Process.

-3.2 Issues encountered with PMR Scheme
+3.2 Issues encountered with the PMR Scheme

-Over the period 2006-2017, the RIC encountered a few issues which affected the effectiveness of the PMR scheme.
+Notwithstanding T&TEC's performance improvements and efficiency gains over the period the RIC encountered a few issues with the scheme.
 These are outlined below:

-- From the inception of the PMR scheme, there have been some challenges in obtaining all the data specified in Framework.
+From the inception of the PMR scheme, there have been some challenges in obtaining all the data specified in PMR Framework.
 For example, in the initial stages of implementation, T&TEC indicated that some of the data requests were more pertinent to electricity generators.
-In some cases, data was not available in the format indicated in the Framework, as the method with which T&TEC collected the data differed from what was specified.
+In some cases, data was not available in the format indicated in the PMR Framework, as the method with which T&TEC collected the data differed from what was specified.
 Some of the data was also unavailable because of technical issues with T&TEC's data collection system.
-To address these issues the RIC has streamlined its data requests to T&TEC over the years; - There have been issues with the integrity of data submitted by T&TEC over the years.
-Some of the data have been inconsistent and inaccurate and therefore unreliable, while in other instances the data itself was not valid because of the basis on which it was determined.
-Consequently, the RIC has been working with T&TEC on a Data-Mapping exercise to address this issue and improve the accuracy and reliability of the utility's data submissions.
+In addressing these issues the RIC has been streamlining its data requests to T&TEC over the years; and • There have been some issues with the integrity of data submitted by T&TEC over the years.
+Some of the data appeared to be inconsistent, inaccurate and unreliable, while in other instances the data itself was not valid because of the basis on which it was determined.
+The RIC has been able to address these concerns through its verification processes which ensures that that the published data is reliable.
+The RIC also conducted a data mapping/audit exercise to improve the accuracy and reliability of the utility's data submissions.